Cid Edwards

-Cleophus "Cid" Edwards, (October 10, 1943 – April 6, 2013) was a graduate from Tennessee State University who played professional American football in the NFL from 1968 to 1975.
-Edwards, a running back, in his play for the San Diego Chargers, had one particularly good year, 1972, wherein the Chargers' offense largely consisted of lobbing screen passes to Edwards, who would rumble down field for much positive yardage.
-He is in a sense an obscure folk hero in Chargers lore.
+Cleophus J. "Cid" Edwards Jr. (October 10, 1943 – April 6, 2013) was an American professional football player who was a running back in the National Football League (NFL) from 1968 to 1975.
+He played college football for the Tennessee State Tigers.

+Edwards had a notable season with the San Diego Chargers in 1972.
+During that year, the Chargers' offense fequently used screen passes to Edwards, who gained significant yardage.
+He remains a recognized figure among long time fans of the team.

 He was also the subject of a bizarre team incident in 1974, when he was suspended by the Chargers for the rest of the season, yet was never told the reason by the coach.
 He then learned from secondary sources that the reason given for his suspension was that he missed a team meeting prior to the game before his suspension, yet he was dressed for and played in that game.
-The team then gave another reason: he was a bad locker room influence to at least one rookie player.
-His tenure ended in San Diego, he would be traded to Chicago for a 3rd round pick, playing in 1975 but catching only one touchdown that year.
+The team then gave another reason: he was a bad locker room influence to at least one rookie player.His tenure ended in San Diego, he would be traded to Chicago for a 3rd round pick, playing in 1975 but catching only one touchdown that year.